Logiqx/gps-details/docs/apps/waterspeed/best-speeds/session-4/README.md

 - left = original FIT
 - center = GPX, position-derived speeds result in the big spike and thus the scale up to 50 kts
-- right = modified FIT, 2x speeds result in a larger scale
+- right = modified FIT, 2x speeds result in a larger scale going up to 50 kts

 This is all as expected based on the earlier tests.